Terrapin (amphibious vehicle): Use

 During the operations against Walcheren, Terrapins and Buffalo transports carried the 9th Canadian Infantry Brigade in what was intended to be a diversionary attack across a mile wide inlet on 9 October 1944.
 A sufficiently large bridgehead was made that the attack became the main attempt and the German defences were turned.

 Terrapins were used in Operation Vitality II on 26 October 1944 to carry units from the British 52nd (Lowland) Division across the Scheldt; Amphibious Sherman DD tanks led the attack.

-After the war, Terrapins, together with DUKWs, were used as a form of public transport on the Inundation of Walcheren until circa 1946.
+After the war, Terrapins, together with DUKWs, were used as a form of public transport on the inundated island of Walcheren until circa 1946.